steilerDev/homebridge-openhab2-complete/README.md

 | [homebridge-openhab2 plugin](https://www.npmjs.com/package/homebridge-openhab2) | openHAB2 - Complete Edition
 --- | ---
 Verly little configuration within homebridge/openHAB, only tags within `*.items` files and inclusion within sitemap, obviously requiring both to be created manually | Explicit declaration within `config.json` not requiring instable openHAB `Metadata Provider` (removes items if state is `NULL`) and de-couples homebridge configuration from openHAB
-Support only 1:1 mappings between Items and HomeKit Services | Supports composite items (e.g. Thermostat, Security System, Battery States, etc.)
+Support only 1:1 mappings between Items and HomeKit services | Supports composite items (e.g. Thermostat, Security System, Battery States, etc.)
-Uses `SSE` to receive push notifications from openHAB about state change and requires sitemap definitions | Polling of states through REST interface & push notifications from openHAB through `SSE` *without*  the requirement of a sitemap
+Uses `SSE` to receive push notifications from openHAB about state change and requires sitemap definitions | Pulling of states through REST interface & push notifications from openHAB through `SSE` *without*  the requirement of a sitemap
 Thermostats never really worked | Thermostats working as expected 4 accessory types supported | 21 different accessory types supported Light item in openHAB gets triggered multiple times from single user interaction | Light item in openHAB receives only one command per user interaction
+No support for items with notification capabilities | Many HomeKit services can notify the user about a state change.
+Those accessories are only supported in this plugin

-Concluding, I personally would use the [OpenHAB homebridge plugin](https://www.npmjs.com/package/homebridge-openhab2) in smaller, less diverse installations.
-However my own installation has a magnitude of different devices, that I want to fully include in HomeKit, therefore this plugin is the only feasible way for me and everyone alike.
+Concluding, I personally might only consider using the [OpenHAB homebridge plugin](https://www.npmjs.com/package/homebridge-openhab2) in smaller, less diverse installations.
+However my own installation has a a lot of different device types, that I want to fully include in HomeKit, therefore this plugin is the only feasible way for me and everyone alike.